 Mamamia's Extraordinary Stories series deep dives into the kind of tales you will keep thinking about long after you've read them.
 From unexplained mysteries to moments that have changed history, Extraordinary Stories will take you down the rabbit hole and make you never want to leave.

-In 1969, Judith Love Cohen, a tenacious aerospace engineer, went to work.
+In 1969, Judith Love Cohen, a tenacious aerospace engineer who worked on the Apollo 13 rescue mission, went to work.
+She was in labour with her fourth child at the time.

 "She actually went to her office on the day that Jack was born," one of Cohen's sons, Neil Siegel, recalled.